timcreatedit/smooth_video_progress/README.md

-Have you been there before: you created a video player using [video_player](https://pub.dev/packages/video_player), but the progress bar updates way to infrequently and makes your UX look choppy?
+Have you been here before: you created a video player using [video_player](https://pub.dev/packages/video_player), but the progress bar updates way to infrequently and makes your UX look choppy?

 Look no further than this package.
 It will make your video progress bars look smooooth ✨